 The Animal Behaviour Live: Seminar series is a series of seminars featuring researchers in animal behaviour from all over the world to promote the latest findings in our field.
-The seminar series will be held on YouTube, starting May 2021.
-Subscribe to our newsletter to stay up to date.
+The 2022 seminar series will be held on YouTube every month starting in March 2022.
+Join our newsletter to stay up to date.

 28 September 2021, 2pm GMT